NellowTCS/Mesh-NOW/Docs/docs/protocol/state-machine.md

 description: "Node lifecycle, message states, and peer states with Mermaid diagrams."
 ---

-Mesh-NOW's behavior can be modeled as a set of interacting state machines.
+Mesh-NOW's behavior is easiest to model as a set of interacting state machines.

 ## Node Lifecycle